Nonlocal Gagliardo-Nirenberg-Sobolev type inequality: Miscellaneous

 \section{Miscellaneous}

-In this section we discuss \ref{item:assump-A}, \ref{item:assump-B} and \ref{item:assump-C} and provide at the end, some examples of kernels.
-We also collect some useful basics results on Orlicz spaces needed in the sequel.
-Let us first comment on the aforementioned assumptions and explain their necessity.
+In this section we discuss the aforementioned main assumptions and provide at the end, some examples of kernels.
+We also collect some useful basic results on Orlicz spaces needed in the sequel.